BlackRock: How It Became the Largest Asset Manager in the World

 Conclusion

-BlackRock has evolved from a small startup to a global conglomerate.
-This market giant invests in experimenting in all areas, and as a result, it owns shares and voting rights in several of Europe's largest firms, including those in energy, oil and gas, and, of course, banking.
+BlackRock has evolved from a small startup into a global conglomerate.
+This market giant invests across a wide range of sectors and, as a result, holds shares and voting rights in several of Europe's largest firms, including those in energy, oil and gas, and banking.

-The firm invests in the govt and central banks, issues public bonds, owns real estate, and serves as an auditor and mentor in addition to being a bondholder.
+The firm also invests in government and central banks, issues public bonds, owns real estate, and serves as both an auditor and advisor, in addition to being a bondholder.

-You read that correctly.
-Blackrock has grown so successfully and is so trustworthy that sometimes the govt requests its assistance.
+That’s right—BlackRock has grown so successfully and is considered so trustworthy that even governments sometimes request its assistance.

 FAQs